 Most People Have No Idea There’s An Underwater Ghost Town Hiding In Mississippi

-Prentiss has not been exposed again since the 1950s, appearing as if the city has been lost to the Mighty Mississippi for the rest of time.
-Did you know about this underwater ghost town?
-Know of another in Mississippi?
-Tell us in the comments section.
+Prentiss, MS has not been exposed again since the 1950s, so it appears that the city may be lost to the Mighty Mississippi for the rest of time.
+Did you know about this Mississippi underwater town?
+Or know of any others in the state?
+Tell us in the comments section!

 We’ve also got a drowned island in Mississippi that you may want to check out.
 It was once nicknamed the Monte Carlo of the South, but it’s completely gone now.

 Ghost Towns In Mississippi

 Are there any other ghost towns in Mississippi?

 It’s amazing how many ghost towns there are in Mississippi, though it does make more sense when you think about how long and storied our history is here in the Magnolia State.
 One of the most famous is the town of Bankston, in Choctaw County.
 This city was once fairly large, with several factories that produced war supplies for the Confederacy.
 Because it was such an important supplier to the Confederate Army, the Union Army burned down all of the town’s factories in December 1864.
 Since this was the main industry in Bankston, there wasn’t really much left to survive.
 Today, it’s practically completely abandoned other than the town cemetery.

 What are some more abandoned places in Mississippi?

 We have some pretty creepy abandoned places in Mississippi.
 Some of them are surrounded by rumors of ghosts and ghouls, others just have your general run-of-the-mill spookiness of a place that hasn’t been lived in for years.
 Have you ever heard of Royal Land?
 It was once a small amusement park in Meridian, but it’s been closed for decades and is now quite eerie.
 It looks like something out of a nightmare, not a fun-filled vacation!

 What are the most haunted places in Mississippi?